julfinch/ip-tracker-react/README.md

 # IP Address Tracker
-  -A react app that can show you the location, timezone, and the internet service provider of the IP Address that you would like to search using the API provided by [IPAPI](www.ipapi.co).
+  A react app that can show you the location, timezone, and the internet service provider of the IP Address that you would like to search using the API provided by [IPAPI](www.ipapi.co).
 The location will also be shown in the map using the API provided by [LEAFLET](https://leafletjs.com) and the tiles layer is provided by [OpenStreetMap](https://www.openstreetmap.org).

 ## Table of contents